On the shifts of orbits and periodic orbits under perturbation and the change of Poincar\'e map Jacobian of periodic orbits: Introduction

-\paragraph{Introduction.---} This paper develops a theory on the shifts of orbits and periodic orbits under perturbation, motivated by the practical need for three-dimensional (3D, \textit{i.e.} non-axisymmetric) magnetic field design optimization and control in magnetically confined fusion (MCF) machines.
-However, the theory applies to arbitrary finite-dimensional dynamical systems (DSs) generated by ordinary differential equations (ODEs).
-Generalization to infinite-dimensional DSs~\cite{rudnicki2004} generated by partial differential equations~(PDE) to offer a convenient computational method to estimate the sensitivity of the system to the initial conditions is possible but requires more effort beyond this Letter.
+This paper develops a theory on the \textit{shifts of orbits and periodic orbits under perturbation}, motivated by the practical need for three-dimensional (3D, \textit{i.e.} non-axisymmetric) magnetic field design optimization and control in magnetically confined fusion (MCF) machines.
+The theory even applies to arbitrary finite-dimensional dynamical systems (DSs) generated by ordinary differential equations (ODEs).
+Generalization to infinite-dimensional DSs~\cite{rudnicki2004} generated by partial differential equations~(PDE) is possible but requires more effort beyond this Letter, which can offer a convenient computational method to estimate the sensitivity of the system to the initial conditions.